 Our experienced technicians support your practical learning, and you’ll have access to our outstanding facilities including film studios, green screen studios, sound recording and post-production studios, vocal recording booths and foley studio space.
 Our Multimedia Lab is stocked with a specialist media equipment, including Arri Alexa, Arri Super 16mm cinema cameras, underwater film and photography kit, and much more.

-Unique to an independent art and design university, our interdisciplinary curriculum allows you to engage with areas of practice that intersect with film and screen arts including, Fine Art, Photography, Commercial Photography, Fashion Communication, and Costume through regular all-school workshops and lectures.
+Unique to an independent art and design university, our interdisciplinary curriculum allows you to engage with areas of practice that intersect with film and screen arts including, Fine Art, Photography, Commercial Photography, Fashion Communication, and Costume through regular university wide workshops and lectures.

 Our on-site independent cinema, run by Plymouth Arts Cinema, provides the perfect opportunity for you to display your work on the big screen as well as to watch a diverse programme of films, and to engage in specialist film-focused events.